Pepsi unveils DJ Ambassadors amid pomp - Vanguard — Nigeria Today

 Vanguard

-By Ayo Onikoyi.
 On a night filled with so much fun, pomp, pageantry and cascading musical explosion Pepsi unveiled four Nigerian foremost DJ's as their Ambassadors.
-The quartet of DJ Obi, DJ Cuppy, DJ Spinall and DJ Xclusive considered to be A-list DJs …
+The quartet of DJ Obi, DJ Cuppy, DJ Spinall and DJ Xclusive considered to be A-list DJs rocking the …

 Learn how to make money online.
 Click here